 Giving consent is voluntary.
 You can revoke (withdraw) your consent at any time by writing to the school district.
 Revoking consent does not negate an action that has occurred after the consent was given and before the consent was revoked.
-If you write to the school district to revoke your consent after your child has received special education and/or related serves, the school district has 20 days to respond to your written withdrawal with notice.
+If you write to the school district to revoke your consent after your child has received special education and/or related serves, the school district has 10 days to respond to your written withdrawal with notice.
 The school district must accept your written revocation of consent and cannot utilize mediation or a due process hearing to seek to overturn your written revocation of consent.
-Within 20 days of receiving your written revocation of consent, the school district must notify you that it received your revocation, and that your child is now a general education student.

 The school district may decide to meet with you to discuss the revocation of consent.
 The meeting must be held within the 20-day time period to respond to the written revocation of consent and the school district must send you notice by the 20th day after you provide the school district your written revocation of consent.
 Once written notice is sent to you, you have 15 days to consider the written notice and withdraw the written revocation of consent if you choose.
-After the 15-day time period ends, your child will be considered a general education student for all purposes, including disciplinary matters, from that date forward.
+After the 15 day time periods ends, your child will be considered a general education student for all purposes, including disciplinary matters, from that date forward.